databio/pepatac/docs/contact.md

-## Contact Us!
+# Contact Us!

 Have a question?
 Just want to get in touch?
 Reach out to us here!
+Please use the [GitHub issue tracker](https://github.com/databio/pepatac/issues) to report bugs or ask questions.
+Or, if you'd prefer, you can reach us with this form:

 <div>
   <form id="contact-form" name="contact-form" method="POST" action="https://formspree.io/pepatac@gmail.com">
     <div class="messages"></div>